lsst-dm/dm_dev_guide/stack/package-homepage-topic-type.rst

 The package homepage is the :file:`index.rst` file located at the root of each :ref:`package documentation directory <docdir-package-doc-directory>`.
 The purpose of the package homepage is to provide summary information about a package and a table of contents for additional topics in the package documentation directory.

+The package homepage topic type is only used in packages that have a :ref:`package documentation directory <docdir-package-doc-directory>`.
+Specifically, if a package provides a Python module, it won't have a package documentation directory, and thus won't have this file.

 .. _package-homepage-template:

 Starter template